Posted on July 11, 2016

 True

-Note that this is slightly slower than the threaded execution, so it doesn't make sense for this workload, but for others it might.
+Note that this is slightly slower than the threaded execution, so it doesn't

-The code for doing
+- The [code for doing

 is quite short.
 There's also an implementation of